sealerio/sealer/docs/site/src/docs/reference/cloudrootfs.md

 ## Build your own BaseImage

-You can edit any files in CloudRootfs you want, for example you want define your own docker daemon.josn, just edit it and build a new CloudImage.
+You can edit any files in CloudRootfs you want, for example you want to define your own docker daemon.json, just edit it and build a new CloudImage.

 ```shell script
 FROM scratch